 Everybody in “my” box — me, Jace, Emily and dear friend fan Chuck — was a Reeder fan (six strong innings), an Olerud fan (three RBI), a Rickey fan (three hits and a sixth stolen base, a Division Series record).
 I was a playoff fan, to be sure.
 Shea was decked out as I had never seen it.
 It was like Opening Day but more so.
 More festivities, more introductions, more bunting hung everywhere…and fireworks!
 They set off fireworks beyond center field to welcome the 1999 playoffs to Shea Stadium.
 It was ooh and aah all around.
 An easy 9-2 win resulted.
 They set off more fireworks in celebration.
 We were one game from clinching the series.
 It was my 173rd Mets game at Shea Stadium.
 It was the first that merited starting a special page in my Log.

 The only cloud looming over us was the lack of Mike Piazza and his 40 home runs.
-He was out with a bad elbow.
+He was out with a bad thumb.
 Todd Pratt started in his place and walked twice.
 No harm done, but we’d be without Piazza Saturday, too.

 Oh, another cloud: Bobby Valentine had just been quoted in Sports Illustrated putting down his team.
 “You’re not dealing with real professionals in the clubhouse,” the manager told S.L.
 Price.
 “You’re not dealing with real intelligent guys for the most part…there’s about five guys in there right now who basically are losers.”
 Bobby V meant that in terms of dragging the other guys down into being pissed off at Bobby V. But it’s not the sort of thing you want to read from your skipper in the middle of your team’s first playoff run in eleven years.